Remembering the Millennium Dome Exhibition (2000)

 The architecturally daring Journey Zone inside the Millennium Dome

-This theme explored how we live together.
+This theme explored the planet we call home.

 Entrance to the Living Island Zone through the whimsical "Tunnel of Love,"